Frequently Asked Questions

 • Accelerated psychological recovery

-You will be required to put a 35 lbs. pack on your back and hump it 8-10 miles a day for 2.5 days on a challenging, mountainous trail.
+The Backpacking Expedition will require you to put a 25-30 lbs. pack on your back and hump it approximately 22 miles over 2.5 days 8-10 miles on a challenging, mountainous trail, with significant elevation changes.
 We provide you with a safe environment that encourages you to connect with your existing strengths, put into practice newly developed skills, and bond with your fellow Veterans in nature.
-Once you come off the trail you will participate in a celebratory dinner with members of the community that donated their hard earned money to make this opportunity completely cost free to you.
-If you have any questions about this phase of training contact Dan at Dan@unbrokenspirit.org

 • Teamwork – Be ready to be part of a team.
 Think about other team experiences you have had in the past whether they are military, sports teams, school plays, or business meetings.
-Come up with a few observations about what has made your teams successful in the past and plan on being a positive contributor during your course.
+Come up with a few observations about what has made your teams successful in the past and plan on being a positive contributor during this week.

 A great way to prepare physically is to adopt healthy eating habits and focus on being well-hydrated.
 The following tips may help: